Skip to main content

 uh=j=0h1(dσ^d2(st+j,at+j)+σ^r2(st+j,at+j))2,u_h = \sum_{j=0}^{h-1} \left( \sum_d \hat{\sigma}_d^2(s_{t+j}, a_{t+j}) + \hat{\sigma}_r^2(s_{t+j}, a_{t+j}) \right)^2,

 where σ^d2(s,a)\hat{\sigma}_d^2(s, a) represents the predicted variance of the next state dimension dd, and σ^r2(s,a)\hat{\sigma}_r^2(s, a) represents the predicted variance of the reward at state ss and action aa.
+Although computationally efficient, this method can be overly conservative when state uncertainties do not translate directly to uncertainty in TD targets.

 2. Monte Carlo Target Variance (MCTV):

-Monte Carlo Target Variance takes a direct approach to estimating uncertainty by sampling multiple rollouts from the model for the same initial transition.
-Given kk sampled TD targets {ρ^hj}j=1k\{\hat{\rho}^j_h\}_{j=1}^k at horizon hh, the mean target is defined as:
+This approach estimates uncertainty by sampling kk rollouts from the model for the same initial transition.
+Given samples {ρ^hj}j=1k\{\hat{\rho}^j_h\}_{j=1}^k at horizon hh, the mean target is defined as:

 ρ^h=1kj=1kρ^hj,\hat{\rho}_h = \frac{1}{k} \sum_{j=1}^k \hat{\rho}^j_h,